Even if you are not quite ready to get divorced, you need to be informed and

 photos and CDs.
 You would be surprised how the division of these items

-can sometimes cause arguments.
+can sometimes cause arguments and stress.

 Divorce Has Tax Consequences.